MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## Excel Reporting Architecture

-The Excel reporting model follows a layered structure where pivot tables act as the aggregation layer and automated reports transform the data into business insights.
+The Excel reporting model is built in layers, with pivot tables aggregating the data and reports turning it into business insights.
 ```
 Raw Data
    ↓